RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 It is important to appreciate the characteristics of the initial distribution for a man-made scarce asset as it carries risk of unfair leverage granted to the creators.
 Establishing user trust in a money protocol requires great finesse and skill in design, and thus the cost of creation must be the subject of user critique.

-### Bitcoin
+## Bitcoin

 For **Bitcoin**, Satoshi Nakamoto's design decision was to transparently release the Bitcoin whitepaper on 31 Oct 2018 and the v0.1 Bitcoin and mining code on 9 Jan 2009 to the cypherpunks public email list.
 This group of people were those most likely to engage with and nurture the project through it's formative and most vulnerable years.

 Numerous studies into early hashrate indicate Satoshi was the dominant miner through the first year with estimates on the number of bitcoins mined ranging from 740k to 980k BTC (of which all are believed to have never been spent).
 Given there is no way to tell if these coins will ever move, public consensus appears to have accepted this uncertainty as a fair and reasonable thanks for Satoshi's skill and time ([1],[2],[3],[4],[5]).

-The evidence strongly suggests Satoshi deliberately reduced his share of network hashrate over time as new miners entered and the Bitcoin network gained strength.
+The evidence strongly suggests Satoshi deliberately reduced his share of network hashrate as new miners entered and the Bitcoin network gained strength.
 Thus **Bitcoin's** genesis is considered by many to be as fair as a decentralised scarce asset network launch could be.

 Key ingredients in **Bitcoin's** initial distribution may be reasonably summarised as follows:
 1. Complete transparency months in advance of releasing the code.